Variables that Affect Slip Resistance of Polished Concrete

 The most important step in creating a polished concrete floor that’s slip-resistant is to test from the start of the polishing process.
 The test must include sealer and polish if they are to be used.
 Better to find out on the first 10 square feet that there’s a potential problem rather than after the whole job is done!
 Continue testing as the polishing process proceeds; variable slip resistance is considered a hazard.
 Since concrete batches can vary, the polishing is an in-situ process, and humans are involved, variation can easily happen.

 Safety Direct America (SDA) can help by conducting slip resistance tests on-site.
-The best wet tests for indoor surfaces use the BOT-3000E digital tribometer, which is also available for purchase (at discounted prices) from Safety Direct America.
-For a level indoor floor, a dynamic coefficient of friction of 0.43 or higher using the ANSI B101.3 test procedure is a reliable indicator.
-Values as low as 0.30 may be acceptable with periodic monitoring, but consider traction-enhancing products and practices depending on use of the area.
-Ramps may require increased roughness.
+The best wet tests for indoor surfaces use the pendulum DCOF test device, available from Safety Direct America.
+For a level indoor floor, a dynamic coefficient of friction of 0.37 or higher using the ASTM E303 test procedure is a reliable indicator.
+Values as low as 0.12 may be acceptable for some areas that aren’t expected to get wet normally in use, such as canned goods aisles in grocery stores.
 Static friction tests are not reliable indicators of safety and can be very deceptive.
-For outdoor surfaces, where pedestrians may sometimes run (especially when it starts to rain), the pendulum test is preferred because its slider (test foot) moves at higher speed than the slider of the BOT-3000E.
+For outdoor surfaces, where pedestrians may sometimes run (especially when it starts to rain), the pendulum test is the only test method we recommend as it’s based on 50 years of international research.

 A BOT-3000E slip test described in ANSI A137.1 is by reference part of the 2012 International Building Code, applying to ceramic tile.
 This test, championed by the ceramic tile industry, often gives a higher DCOF than ANSI B101.3 because less wetting agent is used in the water for the test.
 However, “Tiles with a wet DCOF of 0.42 are not necessarily suitable for all projects.
 The specifier shall determine tiles for specific project conditions.”
 Dry DCOF measurements made using the BOT-3000E may also be of interest.
 Safety Direct America can help with recommendations of slip resistance for specific situations: food courts, restrooms, sports stadiums, outdoor surfaces, etc.